KseniaPanfilova/Git/README.md

 # Git

-Here are terminals commands that I've mastered and can use in my work.
+Here are git commands that I've mastered and can use in my work.

 The document is built on the principle of task - answer.